Web3NL/motoko-book/src/internet-computer-standards/icrc1.md

 The token _balances_ are represented in Motoko as simple `Nat` values belonging to certain [accounts](#account-types).
 Transferring tokens just comes down to subtracting from one balance of some account and adding to another balance of another account.

 Because an [actor](/internet-computer-programming-concepts/actors.html) runs on the IC blockchain (and is therefore is tamperproof), we can trust that a correctly programmed actor would never 'cheat' and that it would correctly keep track of all balances and transfers.

+> **NOTE**
+> _If the token actor is controlled by one or more entities (its controllers), then its security depends on the trustworthiness of the controllers.
+A fully decentralized token actor is one that is controlled by eiter a DAO or no entity at all!_

 # ICRC1 types